M0UPM/T1-CGM-Display/README.md

 ## Security

-This handles a child's health data.
+This handles health data.
 The defaults assume LAN-only:

 - Nothing is exposed to the internet.
 The only outbound traffic is the poll to the CGM vendor and the encrypted backup.